Interior Design

 • Corner angles — stand in the corner and shoot diagonally across the room

-• Landscape orientation — horizontal photos work better for listings and AI staging
+• Horizontal orientation — horizontal photos work better for listings and AI staging

 • Natural light — open all blinds, turn on all lights